lnay/sagetex-blog/thought.md

 research writing.
-There's been ups and downs, benefits but also multiple drawbacks to my workflows until I finally settled on how to do things in a *sane* way to overcome the limitations in the methods demonstrated in the [official tutorials](https://doc.sagemath.org/html/en/tutorial/sagetex.html).
+There's been ups and downs, benefits but also multiple drawbacks to my workflows until I finally settled on how to do things in a *sane* way to overcome the limitations in the methods demonstrated in just the [official tutorials](https://doc.sagemath.org/html/en/tutorial/sagetex.html).
 I've decided that instead of venting over my experiences, maybe it's better to channel some more positive energy into these **top tips** for using sagetex in